miyagaw61/exgdb/README.md

 ```
 $ exgdbctl list
 exgdb: enabled
-peda: not installed!!
+peda: not installed
-Pwngdb: not installed!!
+Pwngdb: not installed
+gdb-dashboard: not installed
 ```

 You have to install peda and Pwngdb.